The Evolution of Linux Early Boot: initrd to initramfs

 Explaining why Linux made the switch from initrd to the newer initramfs

-While fixing some boot-related issues on my system, one thing caught my eye: Linux still uses the legacy initrd name as a pointer to the more modern initial file system, the initramfs introduced in 2005.
-I thought it would be a good idea to explain why Linux made the switch to initramfs.
-In this post, I’ll try to compare both these systems.
+While fixing some boot-related issues on my system, one thing caught my eye: Linux still uses the legacy initrd name as a pointer to initramfs, a modern initial filesystem, introduced in 2005.
+In this post, I’ll try to compare both these systems and explain why Linux still kept the pointer while changing the underlying temporary filesystem.

-The bootloader loads both the kernel (vmlinuz) and the initial file system into the RAM (located at /boot) and then passes a pointer to the kernel to point to the initial file system.
-The first thing that the kernel does after the handover from the bootloader to the kernel is complete is to uncompress itself (vmlinuz) and then start executing the instructions in the init file system.
+The bootloader loads both the kernel (vmlinuz) and the initial filesystem into the RAM (located at /boot) and then passes a pointer to the kernel to point to the initial filesystem.
+The kernel then uncompresses itself (vmlinuz) and uses this temp filesystem as its root filesystem until the real root filesystem is mounted.
+This temporary filesystem is discarded once the real root filesystem is mounted and control is transferred to the normal system startup process.

-The initial file system packs everything that the kernel requires in a single source, speeding the boot process.
-The following are the resources that such an initial file system supplies:
+Talking about the ingredients, the initial filesystem packs everything that the kernel requires in a single source, speeding the boot process.
+The following are the resources that such an initial filesystem supplies:

 • Kernel modules for: